IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 <br>

 The moral argument is the most important and compelling argument for veganism.
 Maybe after some centuries we will be advanced enough to kill animals and eat their corpses without causing pollution, cancer, heart diseases etc. **But even then** it is not morally OK to not be a vegan because of the ethical issues since it is totally unnecessary.

+Although the human species is not responsible for the suffering of wild animals, to atone for our sins in Animal Agriculture, we need to allocate like 5% of the world's GDP to wild animals' suffering in order to achieve the [herbivoreization of predators](https://www.herbivorizepredators.org/){:target="_blank"}.

 <img src="{{site.baseurl}}/images/other/Flag.png" width="500"/>
 <br>